Machilipatnam railway station

 Machilipatnam railway station (station code:MTM) located in the Indian state of Andhra Pradesh, serves Machilipatnam in Krishna district.
 It is administered under Vijayawada railway division of South Coast Railway zone.
 The Vijayawada–Machilipatnam line was scheduled to be doubled by 2016.
 Machilipatnam railway station is categorized as a Non-Suburban Grade-5 (NSG-5) station in the Vijayawada railway division.

 History

 In 2012–13, a survey report was submitted for new Machilipatnam–Repalle railway line.

 Classification

 In terms of earnings and outward passengers handled, Machilipatnam is categorized as a Non-Suburban Grade-5 (NSG-5) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–5 category station earns between – crore and handles 1–2 million passengers.

 Station amenities

 It is one of the 38 stations in the division to be equipped with Automatic Ticket Vending Machines (ATVMs).

-Originating Express Trains
+Originating express trains

 All trains originating from Machilipatnam must pass through Gudivada Jn.